qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 ```
 The results are sorted by count in descending order and only values with non-zero counts are returned.

+### Configuration - Precise Facet

 By default, facet counting runs an approximate filter.
 If you need a precise count, you can enable the `exact` parameter:

 ```http
 POST /collections/{collection_name}/facet